Aims and Scope

 • Design, development, and governance of digital information systems

-• Organisational strategies for digital integration and innovation
+• Organizational strategies for digital integration and innovation

 Artificial Intelligence, Data Science, and Emerging Technologies

-• Applications of artificial intelligence, machine learning, and predictive analytics
+• Artificial intelligence (AI), machine learning, and predictive analytics

 • Big data analytics, data governance, privacy management, and cybersecurity

-• Ethical implications of digital technologies and responsible data use
+• AI governance, digital ethics, and responsible technology use

 Governance, Policy, and Digital Economy

-• Policy frameworks and regulations for emerging digital economies
+• Policy and regulatory frameworks for digital economies and emerging technologies

 • Digital transformation in governance, e-government services, and public management